 1. It doesn’t need to be expensive

 New and flashier phone models are constantly churned out, month after month.
-And of course, your child would want the latest phone on the market, just like you hanker after the recently launched iPhone 6S.
+And of course, your child would want the latest phone on the market, just like you hanker after the recently launched iPhones.
 But trust needs to be earned and taking responsibility is a long and arduous process, so why give your kids the best when you should, practically speaking, expect the worst?
-By worst, we means things like cracked screens and lost phones.
+By worst, we mean things like cracked screens and lost phones.

 2. It’s an issue of trust